futurice/windows-app-development-best-practices/README.md

 ### Use [CallerMemberName](http://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.callermembernameattribute(v=vs.110).aspx) attribute or a [LINQ expression](http://msdn.microsoft.com/en-us/library/system.linq.expressions.expression(v=vs.110).aspx) to help with notifying property changes.

 Many MVVM frameworks already help you with notifying property changes from your viewmodels.
 However, if you don't use any of those, create a base viewmodel class for yourself.
-However, be aware of the performance overhead creating a LINQ expression has.
+Be aware of the performance overhead in creating a LINQ expressions though.

 For example:
 ```groovy